zai-org/z-ai-sdk-python/README.md

 ## 📞 Support

-For questions and technical support, please visit [ZaiClient Open Platform](https://open.bigmodel.cn/) or check our documentation.
+For questions and technical support, please visit [Z.ai Open Platform](https://docs.z.ai/) or check our documentation.